cnruby/gradle_kotlin/README.md

-## Develop The Spring Web Application DataSource Files for H2
+## Develop The Spring Web App DataSource Files for H2

 ### DO (add a new schema file for h2 datasource)
 ```bash